 Meanwhile, his roleplaying endeavors with Aaron — both the book and his participation in the Game Den campaign — went well.
 Now all the book’s basic writing and editing was done.
-Aaron had text entered into a word processor.
+Aaron entered the text into a word processor.
 He explained the next steps would be to output it on a Daisy Wheel printer, make a camera-ready paste-up, with Tess’s illustrations, and then go to film.
 He’d been sketching out designs, and Steve understood how lucky he was to have Aaron for a publisher.
 Steve could dream up fantastic scenarios, but his ideas about book design fell short of Aaron’s.
 Guided by old illuminated texts, Aaron made complex drop capitals and border art, and he treated the presentation as a job all its own.

 “Maybe you could teach me book-making and I could help out.”

 “Yeah, maybe,” Aaron said.
 They were in his dorm room, the layout sketches arrayed on Aaron’s bed.
 “But it would probably be a waste of time in the long run.
 Computers are changing all this stuff really fast.
-In a few years, you won’t even have to do paste-up; it’ll all be put together from disk files.”
+In a few years, you won’t even have to do paste-up; it’ll be put together all from disk files.”